BodyMeld – new dance platform (previously known as Here[begin] Dance) is the brainchild of multidisciplinary artist Zornitsa Stoyanova.

 Classes and workshops (ongoing)

-We present professional level dance and choreography classes and workshops.
+We present professional level dance and choreography classes and workshops with local and International teachers.
 Please, check upcoming events for more information.

 Get What You Need – a free monthly community dance workshop hosted at Mascher Space, Philadelphia.
 Started Feb.
 2015 – ongoing.